-Instead, you should use a custom configuration template deployed and activated by the MP, then configured by the server administrator from
+Instead, you should use a custom configuration template deployed and activated by the package, then configured by the server administrator from

 There are three type of wizard forms you can contribute:

-- install.xml - Describe install forms (i.e. forms added to the install wizard for packages that needs user parameterization)
+- install.xml - Install forms (i.e. forms added to the install wizard for packages that needs user parameterization).

 Apart these special files you can put anything inside a package (web resources, jars, Java or Groovy classes etc.).
 It is recommended to group your additional resources in sub directories to keep a clean structure for your package.